SEO BLOG

 Laptop with Data information network system drawing concept

-Before you can begin your actual content audit, you need a content inventory report.
+Before you begin your actual content audit, you need a content inventory report.

 What’s a content inventory?
 It’s a QUANTITATIVE assessment of all the content that’s on your website.